Updated July 13, 2023

-Article of association is a legal document that specifies the regulations to govern operations of an entity such as the appointment of the board of directors, manner of conduct of all meetings, remuneration, appointment & removal auditors of the company & many more; and it borders every regulation within the layout of the company’s main objectives.
+Article of association is a legal document that specifies the regulations to govern an entity’s operations, such as the appointment of the board of directors, manner of conduct of all meetings, remuneration, appointment & removal of auditors of the company & many more.
+It borders every regulation within the layout of the company’s main objectives.

 Objectives of Article of Association

-- To keep it simple, “these are basically bylaws or rules of the company.”
+- To keep it simple, “these are bylaws or rules of the company.”
 The company prepares these to set regulations for the company.
-On the other hand, laws prepared by the government, such as the Companies Act, 2006, are overall corporate laws that govern all entities.
-A third party (i.e., auditor) is required to ensure compliance with such laws.
+On the other hand, laws prepared by the government, such as the Companies Act of 2006, are corporate laws that govern all entities.
+A third party (i.e., an auditor) must ensure compliance with such laws.

 - However, articles are self-made laws within the Company.
 Moreover, such regulations are mandatory for preparation by each company since a company is a separate legal entity.
 Hence, the fact is clear that byelaws are required for the administration & management of the entity in a legal manner within set parameters.

-- In case of dispute with respect of any action by the Company, the lawyers and auditors would first refer to whether articles give the power.
+- In case of dispute with respect to any action by the Company, the lawyers and auditors would first refer to whether articles give the power.

 - Articles of association help to create rules & regulations for various matters, including the following:

-- Appointment of Key Managerial Persons (KMP) for the execution of the management function of the Company.
+- Appointment of Key Managerial Persons (KMP) for the execution of the Company’s management function.

 - Terms for appointment, removal, resignation, and remuneration of directors.